 You’re the boss!

-You are not a public company and are not restricted in any way from picking and choosing whom you would like to stay in your home.
+You are not a public company and are not restricted in any way from deciding who you would like to stay in your home.
 Your tenants are essentially your guests.
-You can deny them for any reason at all.
-We only ask that you do so as courteously and diplomatically as possible.
+If you determine that they are not a good fit for your home, you should do so as courteously and diplomatically as possible.

 How to say "no."

-If you are suspicious that some prospective tenants are young adults looking for a place to party, try to convince them that your home would not be a good fit for them.
+If you are suspicious that some prospective tenants are young adults looking for a place to party, try to convince them that your home would not be a good choice.

 - Explain that the home is in a family-oriented neighborhood, and neighbors are quick to call you or the authorities.

-- Tell them that your home is an alcohol-free property (and you can even include this in your lease on occasion if you’re concerned.)
+- Tell them that your home is an alcohol-free property.
+(You can even include this in your lease on occasion if you’re concerned.)

-The objective is to get them to back out without your having to turn them down.
+Your objective should be to get them to change their mind without your having to turn them down.

 Also, require a higher-than-normal security deposit.
 This may be enough to discourage them from renting from you.
 Or, if you do rent to them, you are better protected in case of damage or the need for excess cleaning.